Skip to content Skip to sidebar Skip to footer

 My toddler started picking her lips and showing signs of derma around scabs when she was just 3.
 A combination of sudocrem and plasters helped us break this cycle over about 6 months.
 It took time, but the process worked, and she's thriving now.
 Plus, she's turned into a little "Dr. Fix-it" with plasters!

-Note to self: Never leave sudocrem lying around; the removal process is a real challenge.
+Note to self: Never leave sudocrem lying around; the removal process is an absolute pain in the rear-end.

 This strategy might not work for your child but it's worth a shot if the picking isn't solely focused on the lips, as response prevention is a well known OCD tactic.